aidapira/crypto-trading-bot-app/README.md

 ![alt text](https://github.com/aidapira/crypto-trading-bot-app/blob/master/trading_bot.PNG?raw=true)

 The LandingPage component also runs the placeOrder function every minute.
-The placeOrder function gets the target prices as an input, gets the BTC-USD current prices from Coinbase API and compares the target prices with the current BTC-USD prices and places orders based on a logic that compares the prices.
+The placeOrder function gets the target prices as an input.
+It then gets the BTC-USD current prices from Coinbase API and compares the target prices with the current BTC-USD prices and places orders based on a logic that compares the prices.
 Once an order is placed, the target price that was filled will be removed from the database.

-Lastly, the CSS files for the application are placed inside content folder and imported to corresponsing views files.

 ## REST API

-//set-target-price API expects the price_limit, volume, and type as the payload.
+/set-target-price API expects the price_limit, volume, and type as the payload.
 This API will run CRUD operations to save the data in the database.
 The response will be a JSON object that says that a new target price was saved.
 An example of the payload and response are listed below:

 Payload: